apigee/apijam/Module-3/Labs/Lab 1/README.md

 Your proxy is now ready for testing, if you would like to test this, please follow instructions from Module 2.
 The steps below will detail how to invoke the shared flow that you have created as a part of this Lab.
 Following the tests from Module 2 is an import pre-requisite as you will need your application Key and Secret for the remainder of this Lab.

-1. Since the Hipster API already contians the Policies for Oauth and Spike arrest, we will start by removing these polcies from the preflow.
-Click on Each of the policies and select small "x" sign on the top right corner of the policy icon to remove the polcies from execution sequence.
+1. Since the Hipster API already contians the Policies for OAuth and Spike arrest, we will start by removing these polcies from the preflow.
+Click on each of the policies and select small "x" sign on the top right corner of the policy icon to remove the polcies from execution sequence.
 ![image alt text](./media/image_20.png)

 2. Click on **+ Step** Icon to Add Policies and select the **Flow Callout** Policy from within ***Extention*** section of the policy menu.
 Within the **Shared flow** dropdown menu you should see your shared flow, select it and click on Add